Game Of Thrones & Harry Potter Are Over. But For Diehard Fans, It’s Still A Way Of Life

 “I held my next oldest sister's hand through the entire thing, and we bawled our eyes out because it was really like our childhood was ending,” Renae McBrian, Instagram Manager for popular Harry Potter fansite MuggleNet, told Refinery29 over email about watching Harry Potter And The Deathly Hallows: Part 2 in 2011. ”I was a week from getting married, and she had just graduated high school.
 It was a really emotional experience for us both.”

-With the Fantastic Beasts franchise still going strong and the Cursed Child play on Broadway and in the West End, it might be easy to forget that the Harry Potter books ended over 10 years ago, and the original movies more than five.
-However, the franchise captured audiences with a similar GOT fervour: Over 8 million people purchased the final book in the 24 hours following its 2007 release, and the final movie made $1.342 billion worldwide.
+With the Fantastic Beasts franchise still going strong and the Cursed Child play on Broadway, it might be easy to forget that the Harry Potter books ended over 10 years ago, and the original movies more than five.
+However, the franchise captured audiences with a similar GOT fervor: Over 8 million people purchased the final book in the 24 hours following its 2007 release, and the final movie made $1.342 billion worldwide.
 All the MuggleNet staff members I spoke to, whose positions are part-time and volunteer-based, used the same phrase: It felt like a chapter had closed.
 Many of them had grown up with the books, so in a way, the series’ end was sending them off onto their next stages of life.
 But the fandom itself is very much still alive.

 Advertisement